ManticoreGamesInc/platform-documentation/src/faq.md

 > So not only is this a cool set-piece, it comes with the scripts needed to make it function.

-> And don't worry - we have yet to find anything that cannot be made in core using this method even all our Guns in our shooter games are made from 'gun parts' so you can totally make your own weapons if you want to.
+> And don't worry - we have yet to find anything that cannot be made in CORE using this method even all our Guns in our shooter games are made from 'gun parts' so you can totally make your own weapons if you want to.

 ---

-> **Q:** Oh there's community content? so anyone can create content - moderated by the core team?
+> **Q:** Oh there's community content? so anyone can create content - moderated by the CORE team?

-> **A:** Yes, anyone can create content in CORE and share it with the community - it will be moderated by Manticore and voted on by users
+> **A:** Yes, anyone can create content in CORE and share it with the community - it will be moderated by MantiCORE and voted on by users

 ---